leannejdong/websocketserver/README.md

 We exercise to build a basic message relay service connects clients voa websockets.

+* What are TCP, HTTP

+* TCP connections on socket

+* Parse a small number of HTTP requests

+* Create a proper HTTP response

+* Improve the throughout of our server with a thread pool

 ## Dependency

 * run web server->`warp` and `tokio`